AdobeDocs/commerce-php/src/pages/tutorials/custom-attributes/index.md

 # Custom attributes

-The tutorials under this section guide Magento developers on setting up and configuring custom attributes.
+The tutorials under this section guide Adobe Commerce and Magento Open Source developers on setting up and configuring custom attributes.